andrewwinters5000/klimakoffer/milestone2/milestone2_radiation.md

 > [Myhre, G., Highwood, E. J., Shine, K. P., & Stordal, F. (1998).
 New estimates of radiative forcing due to well mixed greenhouse gases.
 Geophysical research letters, 25(14), 2715-2718](https://agupubs.onlinelibrary.wiley.com/doi/pdfdirect/10.1029/98GL01908).

-The main constituents of the atmosphere: $N_2$, $O_2$, and $Ar$ do not absorb strongly in the infrared, as the diatomic molecules ($N_2$, $O_2$) have no permanent dipole and
-$Ar$ has no modes of rotation/vibration in the infrared spectrum. $H_2O$ molecules have a permanent dipole, which makes it respond strongly to passing electromagnetic waves.
-Carbondioxide ($CO_2$), methane ($CH_4$), and nitreous oxide ($NO_2$) do not have a permanent dipole, but they can have induced dipole moments which then may lead to infrared absorbtion.
+The Earth's atmosphere is composed of several gases, with the most abundant ones being nitrogen ($N_2$), oxygen ($O_2$), and argon ($Ar$).
+These gases do not strongly absorb infrared radiation, which is important because the Earth's surface emits infrared radiation as it cools down after being heated by the sun.
+$N_2$ and $O_2$ are diatomic molecules, meaning they consist of two atoms chemically bonded together.
+Diatomic molecules have no permanent dipole, which means they have no separation of electric charge and therefore do not strongly interact with infrared radiation.
+Argon, on the other hand, is a monatomic gas, meaning it consists of individual atoms rather than molecules.
+However, it does not absorb infrared radiation because it does not have any modes of rotation or vibration in the infrared spectrum.

+Overall, the lack of strong absorption of infrared radiation by these main constituents of the atmosphere allows heat to escape from the Earth's surface and be radiated out to space, helping to regulate the planet's temperature.

+$H_2O$ molecules, on the other hand, have a permanent dipole moment because the distribution of electrons in the molecule is asymmetric.
+As a result, $H_2O$ molecules respond strongly to passing electromagnetic waves, including those in the infrared spectrum, which leads to the absorption of infrared radiation.
+Molecules such as $CO_2$, $CH_4$, and $NO_2$ do not have a permanent dipole moment because they are symmetrical in shape.
+However, they can still absorb infrared radiation through the phenomenon of induced dipole moments.
+When an infrared photon passes near one of these molecules, it can cause the electrons in the molecule to shift slightly, resulting in a temporary dipole moment.
+This temporary dipole moment can then interact with the passing electromagnetic wave, leading to the absorption of infrared radiation.

+The ability of these molecules to absorb infrared radiation is significant because it allows them to contribute to the greenhouse effect.
+The greenhouse effect is the process by which certain gases in the Earth's atmosphere, including $CO_2$, $CH_4$, and $NO_2$, trap heat and warm the planet's surface.
+Without this natural process, the Earth's average temperature would be much colder and life as we know it would not be possible.
+However, when these gases are present in excess, they can cause an imbalance in the greenhouse effect, leading to climate change.

 @@colbox-blue
-**Comment:** The effect of greenhouse gases is very complex with ongoing research. $H_2O$ in particular is very important but ever so complex due to it being dependent on many other components and processes, i.e., the full water cycle.
-We will consider in our EBM only the affect of $CO_2$ on the radiation.
-Infrared absorbtion means that the efficiency of our outgoing radiation (cooliong effect) decreases (which causes a higher equilibrium temperature).
+**Comment:** The effect of greenhouse gases is very complex and there is a lot of ongoing research. $H_2O$ in particular is very important but ever so complex due to it being dependent on many other components and processes, i.e., the full water cycle.
+We will consider in our EBM only the effect of $CO_2$ on the radiation.
+Infrared absorbtion means that the efficiency of our outgoing radiation (cooling effect) decreases (which causes a higher equilibrium temperature).
 This decrease in efficiency is topic of many investigations and studies, e.g., by the IPCC.
 @@

 In this course, we follow the paper by Myhre et al. (1998) to define our parametrization of the greenhouse gas effect.
 From this paper, we first look at the effect of the amount of greenhouse gases measured in parts per million $[ppm]$, as plotted in the following figure